SinglaSnna/Coffee_shop_project/Readme.md

 **Dataset Overview**

-The dataset consists of real-time transaction records from a coffee shop, including:
+The dataset includes real-time transaction records and contains the following key attributes:

 Product Category and Item Line

 Transaction Date and Time